micmejia/bible-dump/AMPC/Luke/Luke 7.md

 And He went forward and touched the funeral bier, and the pallbearers stood still.
-And He said, Young man, I say to you, arise [[^d]from death]!
+And He said, Young man, I say to you, arise [from death]!